 Stakeholders & Interests:

-Judges – The APS will be judged as per the IEEE SoutheastCon 2015 Hardware Competition rules7.
+Judges – The APS will be judged as per the IEEE SoutheastCon 2015 Hardware Competition rules [71].

 FTFP – The FTFP are interested in the APS completing the Rubik’s Cube challenge in order to be awarded the most points possible.